Mii: Special Miis

 Nintendo periodically released special Miis, usually during E3 or to commemorate game and franchise anniversaries.
+Their Miis feature gold pants, as opposed to a gray pair, and cannot be edited or copied.
+If owners transfer them to another console, e.g. to another Wii, 3DS, or Wii Remote, they will be removed from their original location, instead of traditionally making another copy.

 For a limited time between March 13 and 30, 2007, Wii owners in Japan were sent Mii versions of comedian Sanma Akashiya and tennis player Shuzo Matsuoka.
 The duo had been featured in Japanese promotions for the Wii, highlighting Miis themselves.
 Miis of Satoru Iwata and Reggie Fils-Aimé (the presidents of Nintendo and Nintendo of America, respectively) were released on the 3DS for the 1st anniversary of the handheld console.
 During 2013, Nintendo released special Miis of Shigeru Miyamoto and Kensuke Tanabe, and during E3 2013, also released special Miis for Takashi Tezuka, Koichi Hayashida, Eiji Aonuma, and Hideki Konno.
-Their Miis feature gold pants, as opposed to a gray pair, and cannot be edited or copied.
-If owners transfer them to another Wii or Wii Remote, they will be removed from their original location, instead of traditionally making another copy.

-In late 2011, Nintendo released Swapnote (known as Itsu no Ma ni Kōkan Nikki (いつの間に交換日記, Suddenly Exchange Diary) in Japan and as Nintendo Letter Box in other regions) for the Nintendo 3DS, which features an original character named Nikki (ニッキー) who serves as a guide for the application.
-She appears in the software as a uniquely styled female Mii as well as a drawing version of her character in most appearances.
+The Nintendo 3DS application Swapnote (known as Itsu no Ma ni Kōkan Nikki (いつの間に交換日記, Suddenly Exchange Diary) in Japan and as Nintendo Letter Box in other regions) features an original character named Nikki (ニッキー) who serves as a guide for the application; she appears as a uniquely styled female Mii in the software as well as an artwork version of her character in most appearances.
 Since her introduction, Nikki has gained a relatively small fan base of her own right, especially in Japan.
-Nikki would later appear in a few other Nintendo games and apps, such as Nikki no Tabisuru Quiz (ニッキーの旅するクイズ, Nikki's Travel Quiz), a 2015 Nintendo 3DS travel guide app that was exclusively distributed via the now-defunct Club Nintendo in Japan, Nintendo Badge Arcade for the Nintendo 3DS in late 2015, Swapdoodle (known as Irasuto Kōkan Nikki (イラスト交換日記, Illustrated Exchange Diary) in Japan), the successor to Swapnote/Nintendo Letter Box for the Nintendo 3DS in late 2016, and in Super Smash Bros.
+Nikki would later appear in a few other Nintendo games and apps, such as Nikki no Tabisuru Quiz (ニッキーの旅するクイズ, Nikki's Travel Quiz), a 2015 Nintendo 3DS travel guide app that was exclusively distributed via the now-defunct Club Nintendo in Japan, Nintendo Badge Arcade for the Nintendo 3DS, Swapdoodle (known as Irasuto Kōkan Nikki (イラスト交換日記, Illustrated Exchange Diary) in Japan), the successor to Swapnote/Nintendo Letter Box for the Nintendo 3DS, and in Super Smash Bros.
 Ultimate as an Assist Trophy.

 Wii

 Mii Channel

-The Mii Channel is the app that allows Mii creation on the Wii menu.
+The Mii Channel (Note: Known in Japan as the Nigaoe Channel (似顔絵チャンネル, Nigaoe Chan'neru)) is the app that allows Mii creation on the Wii menu.
 It can store up to 100 Miis, and Wii Remotes are also able to store and transfer up to ten Miis to other consoles.
 It is also possible to see other Miis from TV shows and games.